-In working closely with the Police Chief, we will strengthen the police force with the addition of 200 police officers and 50 public safety officers, increasing compensation with a police and fire double-step pay increase totaling 10-percent for those who are eligible.
-We are investing an additional \$1.8 million in patrol duty pay.
+In working closely with the Police Chief, we will strengthen the police force with the addition of 100 police officers and 50 public safety officers, increasing compensation with a police and fire double-step pay increase totaling 10percent for those who are eligible.
 With the help of federal grant funding, we will provide \$4.4 million in equipment to DPD.
 This will provide officers with additional vests, helmets, ballistic panels for vehicles, cameras for helicopters and firearms.
 We will provide the DPD Fusion Center with more tools to enhance intelligence gathering.
 DPD is also exploring non-lethal equipment that will increase officer safety and limit the use of firearms.

 To improve code enforcement, we will add \$1.5 million for both overnight staff at Dallas Animal Services four nights per week and free spay/neuter surgeries and microchipping to combat loose dogs in high impact areas.
-The proposed budget adds 15 positions to support revisions to minimum single-family rental property standards and 8 positions to address multi-tenant property standards.
+Additionally, Dallas Animal Services will see an increase of \$1.2 million to implement recommendations from Boston Consulting Group.
+The adopted budget adds 15 positions to support revisions to minimum single-family rental property standards and 8 positions to address multi-tenant property standards.

 This year, we saw an influx of homeless in our city.
 Addressing homelessness in Dallas will take years, but we are on the right track in partnership with non-profits, community leaders and concerned residents.
-This coming fiscal year, we will add \$1 million to help address homelessness with street outreach, caseworkers, and support services.
+This coming fiscal year, we will add \$1 million to help address homelessness with street outreach, caseworkers, support services, and an anti-panhandling initiative.